JannisX11/blockbench/README.md

-# blockbench
+# Blockbench

-A free, modern model editor for Minecraft Java and Pocket / Windows 10 Edition.
+Blockbehch is a free, modern model editor for Minecraft Java and Bedrock Edition.
+Blockbench features a modern and intuitive UI, plugin support and innovative features.
+It is the industry standard for creating custom 3D models for the Minecraft Marketplace.
 Project and download page: [blockbench.net](https://www.blockbench.net)